Brain Injury, Sleep and Cognition - Untangling the long term Impact of childhood TBI

 What We Do

-Our research invites children and teenagers who have had a traumatic brain injury, as well as those who have experienced an orthopaedic (bones, muscles) injury not involving the head, to take part.
-We use simple at-home sleep tracking measures, fun thinking skills activities, and questionnaires to form a clear picture of how these experiences impact sleep and daily life.
+Our research invites children and teenagers who have had a traumatic brain injury, as well as those who have experienced an orthopaedic injury not involving the head, to take part.
+We use simple at-home sleep tracking measures, fun thinking skill activities, and questionnaires to form a clear picture of how these experiences affect sleep and daily life.

 By comparing the head injury and the orthopaedic group, we aim to discover which challenges are unique to head injuries, and learn how best to support children, teens, and families during recovery.